All Episodes

 Well, that wouldn't be anything new.

-Nancy Pelosi's been doing it for uh for quite a while.
+Nancy Pelosi has been doing it for quite a while.

-Went over to Syria, you know, try to tell Bashar Assad, hey, don't hold it against us.
+Went over to Syria, you know, tried to tell Basher Assad, hey, don't hold it against us.

 We Democrats love you.

-Bush uh just get us to chance and to neuter Bush and take care of that, and well, you won't have any problems with uh with us anymore.
+Bush, just get us a chance to neuter Bush and take care of that, and you won't have any problems with us anymore.

-I'm surprised she didn't schedule a meeting with bin Laden to basically tell him the uh the same thing.
+I'm surprised she didn't schedule a meeting with Bin Laden to basically tell him the same thing.

-Uh distinguished Americans of both parties around the world as ambassadors after she's elected, but before she's inaugurated to tell the rest of the world no more cowboy diplomacy.
+This is, folks, I'm going to tell you, the hubris and the sense of conventional wisdom and inevitability, Mrs. Clinton now going to send distinguished Americans of both parties around the world as ambassadors after she's elected, but before she's inaugurated, to tell the rest of the world no more cowboy diplomacy?

-Uh bit far reaching, not very professional, but typical of power mad liberals.
+A bit far-reaching, not very professional, but typical of power-mad liberals.

 And back to the phones now.